 #16.
 Mobile Responsiveness

 If you monitor your website correctly, you would know that more than 30% of people are using smartphones to surf the web.

 You should have a mobile-friendly website.
 It depends on the WordPress theme you choose.

 #17.
 Website Indexing

-I have met many people whose websites weren’t even indexed in Google.
-It’s because they haven’t submitted it.
+I had met many people whose sites weren’t even indexed in Google.
+It’s because they didn’t submit it.

 Just after starting a WordPress blog, you should add your WordPress website to Google Search Console.

 If you search for something, there are chances that a YouTube video appears before text content.
 Embedding YouTube videos in your blog posts help a lot.